AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/configuration.md

 ### Agent Settings {#agent-settings}

-In Agent Settings, you can add a label to your chatbox (ex: "Adobe Bot") that will appear at the top of it.
+In [!UICONTROL Agent settings], you can add a label to your chatbox (ex: "Adobe Bot") that will appear at the top of it.
 You can also determine the response delay (in seconds), and change your chat avatar.
 To upload your own avatar image, click the **+** button.

    ![](assets/configuration-5.png)